-Wind-blown bodies of sand were continuously been swept inland covering more than twenty-two square miles of ground.
-Gultchways, just west of Schoenmakerskop was the primary source of this sand.
+Wind-blown bodies of sand were continuously being swept inland covering more than twenty-two square miles of ground.
+Glutchways, just west of Schoenmakerskop was the primary source of this sand.

 During 1870, it was believed that the sand dunes between Schoenmakerskop and Port Elizabeth were drifting eastward towards the Bay and that the drift was becoming a danger to the Harbour itself.
 This viewpoint was partially predicated on the fact that the Fisheries between the Harbour and Cape Recife were already buried under the sands.

 My contention is that this assumption was flawed.
 It is probably trite to mention that even the early maps of the extent of the drift sands indicated that the Fisheries formed part of the area marked as De Duine.
 Hence it was not unexpected that given the mobile nature of these dunes, that the area around The Fisheries would at some point be engulfed by the dunes.

 Furthermore, I contend that this area had been stable for thousands of years.
 As such, what would cause it to shift to encompass the harbour, which were a few kilometres north of its normal range?
 Because of this defective reasoning, this treasure of nature was doomed.